MBBS Graduate Medicine

 - Background to Clinical Specialties module: three-week introduction to different clinical specialties

-There is a dedicated Pathology module at the start of the fourth year, which covers essential clinical pathology followed by 10 clinical specialties:
+There is a dedicated Pathology module at the start of the fourth year, which covers essential clinical pathology followed by a variety of clinical specialties:

 - Obstetrics and Gynaecology